ReactorKit/ReactorKit/README.md

 func mutate(action: Action) -> Observable<Mutation>
 ```

-Every side effect such as async operation or API call are performed in this method.
+Every side effect, such as an async operation or API call, is performed in this method.

 ```swift
 func mutate(action: Action) -> Observable<Mutation> {